rbxb/httpfilter/README.md

 #### `redirect`

 The `redirect` operator redirects a request to the URL or path in the first argument.
-E.g. this will redirect `/index.html` to `/home.html`:
+E.g. this will redirect `/index.html` to `/home`:
 ```
-#redirect index.html home.html
+#redirect index.html home
 ```

 ## Writing Filters